solana-developers/solana-actions/packages/actions-spec/SPEC-v2.1.md

   transaction included in the response.
 The client should display this value to the user.
 For example, this might be the name of an item being purchased, a discount applied to a purchase, or a thank you note.

-- `links.next` - An optional value use to "chain" multiple Actions together in series.
-After the included `transaction` has been confirm on-chain, this `links.next` can be used to fetch the next action (via a callback url) or display the provided `NextAction`.
-See [Action Chaining](#action-chaining) for more details.

 - The client and application should allow additional fields in the request body and response body, which may be added by future specification updates.